Post-Completion OPT

 Optional Practical Training (OPT) gives F-1 students 12 months of "temporary employment for practical training directly related to the student’s major area of study" [8 CFR § 214.2(f)(10)(ii)].
 OPT is available to F-1 students who have been in full-time student status for at least one academic year in the United States.
 OPT does not require a job offer.
 A student may be eligible for a new 12-month period after completing a new degree program at a higher education level.

-To help you plan your OPT application timeline, start date, and end date, please use our downloadable tool.
-This tool is provided as a reference only.
+To help you plan your OPT application timeline, start date, and end date, you can use this online tool provided by Homebase.
+This tool is provided as a reference only and you can also find it in the mandatory Homebase OPT Essentials course you will have to complete before you can request an OPT I-20 from OISS.

 Quick Facts about OPT